UmamiAppearance/JSLiveExamples/README.md

 | `.resumeDemo()`       | _resumes a paused demo_            |
 | `.stopDemo()`         | _stops a running or a paused demo_ |

+Additionally, the initial code (the reset state) can be modified in regular mode.
+It can be accessed with the property `initialCode`.

+## Code Sharing Service
+If you like to share some code or want to demonstrate something, use this [Code Sharing Service](https://umamiappearance.github.io/JSLiveExamples/service/). _No account needed, mobile friendly, easy to use._

 ## License